 Administrative & Service Responsibilities

 As the founding and current Director of the Office of Student Research (OSR), my responsibilities include the following: direct and supervise the support, funding, publicity, and dissemination of research by students in tandem with faculty mentors; promote intellectual inquiry and innovation to enrich the educational experience of students; and foster the efforts of students to contribute to academic and non-academic communities in Indiana and beyond.
 I also chair the OSR Review Board.
 In terms of appointments, I serve as the campus liaison for the statewide Indiana University Undergraduate Research Conference (IUURC) and serve on the IUPUI Office for Women Advisory Council.
-Other service responsibilities, past and present, include serving in the following capacities: co-founder of the Office for Women at IUPUC; advisor of Feminism Club at IUPUC; co-chair of the IU FACET teaching retreat/conference; Faculty Senate senator; member of the P&T Committee; member of the Honors Program Faculty Advisory Council; member of the senate-affiliated Faculty Affairs Committee; member of the Grievance Board; member of the Bachelor of General Studies Faculty Advisory Council; and co-chair and member of various search and screen committees.
-Furthermore, I have served as an official mentor for students participating in the OSR; the IUURC; the IU Women’s and Gender Studies Conference; the First-Year Experience Initiative; the Sophomore Mentoring Program; and the Excellence in Leadership Initiative Program.
+Other service responsibilities, past and present, include serving in the following capacities: co-founder of the Office for Women at IUPUC; advisor of Feminism Club at IUPUC; co-chair of the IU FACET teaching retreat/conference; Faculty Senate senator; member of the P&T Committee at IUPUC; member of the P&T Committee at IUPUI (IUPUI Faculty Council At-Large Representative); member of the Honors Program Faculty Advisory Council; member of the senate-affiliated Faculty Affairs Committee; member of the Grievance Board; member of the Bachelor of General Studies Faculty Advisory Council; and co-chair and member of various search and screen committees.
+Furthermore, I have served as an official mentor for students and faculty participating in the OSR; the IUURC; the IU Women’s and Gender Studies Conference; the First-Year Experience Initiative; the Sophomore Mentoring Program; and the Excellence in Leadership Initiative Program.

 - My book Modernist Women Writers and War: Trauma and the Female Body in Djuna Barnes, H.D., and Gertrude Stein was published in 2011 by Louisiana State University (LSU) Press.
 This study focuses on representations of trauma, war, female bodies, and female identities and how these representations intersect with the identity politics in the poetry and prose of modernist women writers and war writers at large.
 I maintain that a new body of literature emerged, one in which a feminist investigation of war and trauma countered the paradigmatic war experience narrated by men.
 Djuna Barnes, H.D., and Gertrude Stein write women and their bodies into their texts in order to create space for female war writing, to insist on female presence in wartime, to acknowledge female war trauma, to deconstruct binary constructions concerning female identity, and to critique war and patriarchal politics.
 For more information, see https://lsupress.org/books/detail/modernist-women-writers-and-war/.

 - As for conference presentations, I have delivered papers at meetings of the Modern Language Association, the Modernist Studies Association, the American Literature Association, and the Society for the Study of American Women Writers, among others.
 In 2012, I served as an invited plenary speaker at the Gertrude Stein Symposium at Yale University and as a featured plenary speaker at the Sylvia Plath Symposium at Indiana University in Bloomington.
-In 2014, I delivered an invited talk on Sylvia Plath, feminism, and trauma studies as part of the Interdisciplinary Series at Marian University in Indianapolis.
-In 2018, I gave the plenary talk at the Edward C. Moore Symposium on Excellence in Teaching and the Leap Indiana Conference.
+In 2014, I delivered an invited talk on Sylvia Plath, feminism, and trauma studies as part of the Interdisciplinary Series at Marian University.
+In 2018, I gave the invited plenary talk at the Edward C. Moore Symposium on Excellence in Teaching and the Leap Indiana Conference to 250 people and delivered an invited featured talk in Plath studies at the Kurt Vonnegut Museum and Library.
+In 2020, I was proud to serve as an invited featured speaker at the Sylvia Plath Symposium on Zoom.
+My next invited plenary talk is “Approaching Sylvia Plath and America in Ted Hughes’s Birthday Letters” at Ted Hughes and America: A Symposium.

 Awards & Honors